10 of the Most Celebrated Knights of the Medieval Ages

 Geoffrey de Charny: The Quintessence of Chivalric Valor

-Sir Geoffrey de Charny, a prominent French knight of the 14th century, emerged as a symbol of chivalry, courage, and honor.
-Born around 1300 into a noble family, he inherited the title of Lord of Charny and was raised in the chivalric tradition of medieval France.
-He embarked on the path of knighthood through rigorous training in martial skills, horsemanship, and the code of chivalry, embodying the ideals of honor and loyalty that defined a knight’s life.
+Sir Geoffrey de Charny was a 14th-century French knight renowned for his chivalry, courage, and sense of honor.
+Born into a noble family around the year 1300, Charny became the Lord of Charny and was raised in the traditions of medieval knighthood.
+He began his journey as a squire, training in the art of combat, horsemanship, and the code of chivalry that was expected of a knight.
+Charny exemplified the ideals of honor, loyalty, and bravery that were associated with a knight’s life.

 Eugène Delacroix(King John at the) Battle of Poitiers